ochrons/ochrons.github.io/scala-js-website/doc/quick-start.md

 {% endhighlight %}

 Note that this will take a while on the first time as `activator` downloads all required packages including the Scala compiler.
-The next time you run the application will be *much* faster!
+The next time you run the application, it will start *much* faster!

 Once all packages have been download and the project compiled, you can navigate in your browser to <http://localhost:12345>
 to access the application.
 You should now see a welcome screen in your browser